The Provençal Canyon in the Luberon: a practical guide for your trip

 Contenu de la page

 The Canyon Provençal is only an hour away of Avignon orAix-en-Provence.
 It is located in the Vaucluse (84) in the centre of the Luberonmore precisely in Rustrel.
-The car park of the Canyon Provençal is easily accessible.
-It is a large lot with easy parking, but it is very busy in summer (July-August).
-For a more pleasant experience, you can delay your visit until the end of the day or arrive as soon as the car park opens.
+The Canyon Provençal car park is easily accessible.
+It is a large lot where you can park easily, but it is very busy in summer (July-August).
+For a more pleasant experience, you can postpone your visit until the end of the day or arrive as soon as the car park opens.

 The walks you can do in the Canyon Provençal